chtwilfer/Arc-enabledWinServersDemoLab/README.md

 ```

 ### VM Deployment
+However, before we can create the virtual machine, we must first "read" the parameters to populate the azuredeploy.parameters.json file.

+vmSize =
+vmName =
+adminUsername =
+adminPassword =
+resourceGroup = rg-hub
+appId =
+password =
+tenantId =
+subscriptionId =
+location =

+Once the parameters are found and entered into the file, we can now start the deployment.

 ```
 az group create --name Arc-Servers-Win-Demo --location "west europe" --tags "Project=azure_arc_servers" az deployment group create \